miles-fitzsimons/TestDrivenDevelopmentPresentation/notes.md

 Audience interaction required - talk won't work otherwise.
 I doubt there'll be time for questions at the end, so please ask them during.

 ===== About Slide =====
+Start with:
+Traditionally, the development cycle often looks like this: You have some requirements, so you write some application logic and then if you have time or can be bothered you write some tests.
+Then you open a pull request, have the code reviewed and merged and released some time in the future.
+TDD is very similar, but it has one minor but very important difference: You write the tests first.
+You write a test for a method or a class that may not even exist.
+And then you see that test fail.
+In some languages, the code may not even compile, so this is not a graceful failure.
+You can then create the method or class in order to see the test fail gracefully.
+Great.
+Now you are ready to start implementing the logic.

 == Pros ==

 - Gives confidence - mainline development (no PRs) and release to prod several times a day.
 Failures must be addressed immediately